3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 to send images back, which it will then feed to the computer vision interface so that the computer vision module can process the images.

+#### UI Features

+While the plugin is in different stages of execution, the overall status will be translated into user-friendly terms, outputted as a string, and displayed as a label in the window.
+When the camera starts up, the label will display "Scanning Objects..." and will continue displaying that label until the camera software stops sending images back to the UI/Controller class.
+Once the images stop, the label will switch to "Processing Images..." while the computer vision module processes the scanned images into a usable format for the Object Creator.
+The time that it takes the Object Creator to spawn the items on the scene should be negligible enough such that a label is not needed, but should the time be noticeable, the label may be switched to "Drawing Scanned Objects" while the Object Creator executes it's task.
+Once the plugin's execution is finished, the UI/Controller will revert back to a ready state to potentially scan one more time.

+#### Objects to Draw

 The processed images will return in the form of a list comprised of type, translation, rotation, and scale.
 The type refers to the types of the the specific objects scanned.
 Our implementation will call for prebuilt assets to be stored in our plugin files as prefabs that are base versions of all possible blocks that will be scanned into the Unity project.
 Should more block shapes be introduced into the algorithm,